redis/docs/content/develop/reference/protocol-spec.md

 {:key-popularity => {:a => 0.1923, :b => 0.0012}}
 ```

-Attributes can appear anywhere before a valid part of the protocol identifying a given type, and will inform only the part of the reply that immediately follows.
+Attributes can appear anywhere before a valid part of the protocol identifying a given type, and supply information only about the part of the reply that immediately follows.
 For example:

     *3<CR><LF>
         :1<CR><LF>